SteelCompendium/data-gen/Draw Steel Rules.md

 She blushed in spite of herself and raised her own glass in a toast.

-"You ilver-tongue devil."

-## Devil Benefits
+“You silver-tongued devil.”

+### DEVIL BENEFITS

-As a devil character, you have the following benefits.
+As a devil character, you have the following benefits:

-### Fiendish Features
+#### FIENDISH FEATURES

-When you create a devil character, you have 3 fiend points, which you use to select a number of the following features:
+When you create a devil character, you have 3 fiend points, which you use to select a number of the following features.

-#### Barbed Tail (1 Fiend Point)
+- **BARBED TAIL (1 FIEND POINT):**
   Your pointy tail allows you to punctuate all your actions.
 Once per round, you can deal 1 extra damage on a melee attack or free strike.

-#### Beast Legs (2 Fiend Points)
+- **BEAST LEGS (2 FIEND POINTS):**
   Your powerful legs improve your speed by 1.

-#### Exposed Skeleton (2 Fiend Points)
+- **EXPOSED SKELETON (2 FIEND POINTS):**
   Your bones are visible and hardened above your skin, granting you Weapon immunity 2.

-#### Glowing Eyes (1 Fiend Point)
+- **GLOWING EYES (1 FIEND POINT):**
   Your eyes are a solid, vibrant color that flares to show your excitement or rage.
 Whenever you take damage from a creature, you can use a triggered action to curse that creature for daring to do you harm.
 The creature takes 1d10 psychic damage.

-#### Hellsight (1 Point)
+- **HELLSIGHT (1 POINT):**
   Your eyes let you see through the dark, fog, and other types of concealment.
 You don’t take a bane on attacks against concealed, unhidden creatures.

-#### Horns (1 Fiend Point)
+- **HORNS (1 FIEND POINT):**
   Your cherished horns are a hardened representation of your force of will, granting you an edge on Presence resistance rolls.

-#### Prehensile Tail (2 Fiend Points)
+- **PREHENSILE TAIL (2 FIEND POINTS):**
   Your prehensile tail allows you to challenge foes on all sides.
 You can’t be flanked.

-#### Wings (2 Fiend Points)
+- **WINGS (2 FIEND POINTS):**
   You possess wings powerful enough to take you airborne.
 As a maneuver, you can switch between walking and flying when you are touching the ground, or vice versa when you are within 1 square of the ground.
 While flying, your stability drops to 0 and you have damage weakness 5.
 While using your wings to fly, you can stay aloft for a number of rounds equal to your Might (minimum of 1 round) before you fall prone.

-### Silver Tongue
+- **SILVER TONGUE:**
   You can twist how your words are perceived to get a better read on people.
-You gain an edge when attempting to discover an NPC’s motivations and pitfalls during negotiations.
+You gain an edge when attempting to discover an NPC’s motivations and pitfalls during negotiations (see *Negotiation*).

-## Dragon Knight
+## DRAGON KNIGHT

 “I thought the dragon knights would save us, but even they couldn’t stop Ajax.
 Now the roads aren’t safe.
 People are taken from their homes without cause or warning, never to return.
-I don’t know what’s going to happen now, except everyone’s afraid all the time.
+I don’t know what’s going to happen now, except everyone’s afraid all the time.”

 “I think things are going to get a lot worse before they get better.”

-The Ritual of Dracogenesis that grants the power to create a generation of dragon knights—also known as draconians or wyrmwights—is obscure and supremely difficult for even an experienced sorcerer to master.
+The **Ritual of Dracogenesis** that grants the power to create a generation of dragon knights—also known as draconians or wyrmwights—is obscure and supremely difficult for even an experienced sorcerer to master.
 Small populations of draconians in Khemhara, Higara, and Khorshir attest to this.
 Descendants of original generations created millennia ago by powerful wizards, they have never been numerous.
 A typical clutch yields only a single egg.
 After only a few generations, these draconians begin to show new adaptations like feathers or frilled ridges.

 The largest extant population of draconians is the remnants of the Dragon Phalanx in Vasloria.
 Created by Good King Omund’s wizard Vitae, the Dragon Phalanx once numbered several thousand of the king’s greatest knights, ensuring the rule of law across the land.

 Knighthood was a title carried by every member of that first generation of dragon knights.
 Within the Dragon Phalanx were shadows, censors, tacticians, and elementalists.
 Members of virtually every heroic vocation could be found in one of the eight dragonflights that made up the phalanx.
 For over thirty years, these heroes were symbols of justice, protecting the weak from the strong, and standing between the common folk and those who sought power over others.
 Those who grew up in that place and time could never have imagined any other way of life.

 Then Ajax came.

+---

 ### ON THE DRAGON KNIGHTS